What is the term used to describe the process of converting data into a code that cannot be read or understood without a key? [#1488]

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help

 Q4.
-Which of the following is the correct abbreviation of COMPUTER?
+Which of the following is a common input device used in computers?

 Q4.
-Which of the following is the correct abbreviation of COMPUTER?
+Which of the following is a common input device used in computers?

 *** Choose the correct option to show answer.
 (Choose the correct option to show answer.)
 Need help